 Optical LAN directly addresses this limitation of traditional networks via its inherent software-defined network (SDN) architecture.
 Since the intelligence, control and management of the OLAN is centralized, the above scenario is a non-issue for the DGOC facility.
 With the OLAN architecture, one can manage the network via a few IP addresses versus 100s or 1000s as required with legacy switched networks.
 Furthermore, OLAN ONTs are designed without local management access to further reduce the need for human touch.
 The ONTs are simple, secure optical-to-electrical terminals which are controlled to deliver the connections, services and applications required to meet the mission requirement.

-To learn more about Tellabs Optical LAN solutions for the Federal Government, please visit our website.
-You can also stay connected with us by joining us on our social media channels Facebook, LinkedIn, Twitter, Instagram, Google+ and YouTube.
+To learn more about Tellabs Optical LAN solutions for the Federal Government, please get connected with us by joining us on our social media channels Facebook, LinkedIn, Twitter, Instagram, and YouTube.